 - “A top 20 bank wants to get in top 5.
 How can the bank achieve that goal?”

 During the interview, the interviewer will assess your ability to think analytically, probe appropriate questions, and make the most client-friendly pitches.
 Be noted that the analytical thought process is more important than arriving at correct answers.

 On this end, the interviewer rarely intervenes; the candidate will lead the approach from structuring the problem, drawing frameworks, asking for data, synthesizing findings, to proposing solutions.
 This format can be difficult for beginners but it provides you with much control over the case.

 On this end, the interviewer controls the process in significant ways.
 He or she has the candidate work on specific parts of the overall problem and sometimes disregards the natural flow of the case.
 The game here is not to solve the one big problem, but rather to nail every question, every pitch, every mini-case perfectly.
 Because the evaluation is done on a question basis, the level of insightfulness required is higher.

-Most cases will fall somewhere in the middle section of that spectrum, but for education purposes, we need to learn case interviews from both extreme ends.
+Most cases will fall somewhere in the middle section of that spectrum, but for educational purposes, we need to learn case interviews from both extremes ends.

 Great details in each and every aspect of the case, as well as tips, techniques and study plans are coming in the chapters below.
 You may skip straight to Chapter 3 if you have business background and confidence in your own understanding of the terminology used in case interviews.

 All consulting firms claim that all educational backgrounds have equal chances.
 But no matter what, case interview reflects real-life business problems and you will, therefore, come across business concepts.